banjtheman/highwind/README.md

 ### Mint NFT

-This script allows you to mint and NFT with a token metadata url from a contract, and send the NFT to an address.
+This script allows you to mint and NFT with a token metadata URL from a contract and send the NFT to an address.

-You need to set some environment variables, and pass in arugments to get the script to work.
-Here is an end to end example
+You need to set some environment variables, and pass in arguments to get the script to work.
+Here is an end-to-end example
 ```
 ./build_docker.sh
 ./run_docker.sh